jesa7955/vagrant-bhyve/example_box/README.md

 Bhyve box should define at least two data fields in `metadata.json` file.

-* provider - Provider name is bhyve
+* provider - Provider name is bhyve.
+* firmaware - Firmware should be bios or uefi.
-* loader - Loader should be grub2-bhyve or bhyveload
+* loader - Loader should be grub-bhyve or bhyveload when firmware is bios.
+This key should keep blank when firmware is uefi.

 ## Converting Boxes